artsandmetaphysics/goodlifeodyssey/_notes/ancient-greece.md

 - Population growth
 - Rise of the Polis, a political, social, and religious organization of a city and surrounding areas
 - Political systems included monarchies, oligarchies, tyrants, and early forms of democracy
 - c.
-750 - 500 Greek's colonize the Mediterranean and Black Seas; "Frogs around a pond"
+750 - 500 Population growth and Greek colonization of the Mediterranean and Black Sea; "Frogs around a pond" (Plato)
 - c.
 600 chattel slavery is the norm